Jimmie's Guide to handling the Common Cold, especially THE COUGH

 I suspect that it would NOT be well to mix the two types.

 If you do decide to take an OTC antihistamine toward the evening (and maybe one more during the night), be careful the next morning!
 If you start the morning blowing your nose constantly and/or sneezing, take another antihistamine!
-By doing so, you'll have more chance of shutting down the excessive histamine response.
+This should keep the excessive histamine response shut down.

 Other Tips